 Can I fit a child seat?

 Most of the campervans have passenger seats suitable for child car seats or boosters.
 Some owners can also provide car seats as an extra if you are travelling from overseas or coming by public transport.
+But please note: many of our vans are two berth vehicles and a child is counted as a person for freedom camping… so unless the trip is one one adult and one child (or the van has been certified self-contained for 3 people) we may not be able to help you, sorry.
 Please get in touch if you have specific requirements.

 Do your vans have an electrical hook-up?